Home

 Crib Types

-Most of the cribs sold today are variations on a familiar theme – the standard-sized rectangular walled bed, with spindles on the long sides.
+Most of the cribs sold today are variations on a familiar theme: the standard-sized rectangular walled bed.
+Usually the headboard and footboard are solid and there are spindles on the long sides.
 This is what most of us picture when we think of a baby crib.

 For many nurseries, the standard rectangular crib turns out to be the best choice.
 There are several really innovative options, however:

 • Convertible cribs convert to a toddler bed when your baby outgrows the crib.
-Some of them can convert again as the child grows, to a full-size or even a queen-size bed.
+Some of them can convert again as the child grows.
+The most versatile can become a full-size or even a queen-size bed.

 We like convertible cribs because they save you money in the long run.
 There's no need to buy another bed when your child outgrows her crib.
 (A convertible may cost more than a non-convertible crib initially.)